Antisymmetric exchange: Material examples

-The image at right displays a coordinated heavy metal-oxide complex that can display ferromagnetic or antiferromagnetic behavior depending on the metal ion.
+The image on the right displays a coordinated heavy metal-oxide complex that can display ferromagnetic or antiferromagnetic behavior depending on the metal ion.
 The structure shown is referred to as the corundum crystal structure, named after the primary form of Aluminum oxide (Al_{2}O_{3}), which displays the R3̅c trigonal space group.
 The structure also contains the same unit cell as α-Fe_{2}O_{3} and α-Cr_{2}O_{3} which possess D63d space group symmetry.
 The upper half unit cell displayed shows four M3+ ions along the space diagonal of the rhombohedron.
 In the Fe_{2}O_{3} structure, the spins of the first and last metal ion are positive while the center two are negative.
 In the α-Cr_{2}O_{3} structure, the spins of the first and third metal ion are positive while the second and fourth are negative.
 Both compounds are antiferromagnetic at cold temperatures (<250K), however α-Fe_{2}O_{3} above this temperature undergoes a structural change where its total spin vector no longer points along the crystal axis but at a slight angle along the basal (111) plane.
 This is what causes the iron-containing compound to display an instantaneous ferromagnetic moment above 250K, while the chromium-containing compound shows no change.
 It is thus the combination of the distribution of ion spins, the misalignment of the total spin vector, and the resulting antisymmetry of the unit cell that gives rise to the antisymmetric exchange phenomenon seen in these crystal structures.